How reliable is Volvo? An honest assessment of the Swedish brand

 Given so many of the technology-focused features of most Volvo models happen to be safety-related, this forces you to ask, is it the many safety features that make the car unreliable?

 Of course, this kind of problem is not exclusive to Volvo, with many other manufacturers including more and more technology in their vehicle ranges.
-And we see evidence of this when other brands drop in dependability rankings due to increased use of technology in their cars.
+And we see evidence of this when other brands drop in dependability rankings due to the increased use of technology in their cars.

 Should I buy, lease or finance a Volvo?